JKTMN/accessibility-example-pages/README.md

-# Accessibility Testing Demo: WCAG Compliance vs Non-Compliance
+## Accessibility Testing Demo: WCAG Compliance vs Non-Compliance

 This project provides three deliberately contrasted web pages — one fully compliant with WCAG 2.2 Level AA standards, one intentionally non-compliant, and one that is "almost-accessible" adhering to WCAG 2.2 Level A — for use in testing and comparing the effectiveness of automated accessibility evaluation tools.

+Each page was generated with **purposeful accessibility honeypots** — elements designed to test whether automated tools can correctly identify both violations and compliant structures.
+These traps include subtle or edge-case accessibility issues that often go undetected, making them ideal for benchmarking tools.

 ## 🎯 Purpose